Updated: Aug 25, 2022

 Every business owner can create content, some just choose not to.

-Content at is core is storytelling.
+Content at its core is storytelling.
 We are all storytellers – some of us are just more shy about telling our stories.

 You might not be sharing what you had for lunch on social media, but when you share your day with your spouse, or tell your friend about something funny that happened, you are creating content.

 Want an example of creating content from every day life?
-Here’s a post by our CEO, Ailsa, on reprogramming your mindset to be more positive.
+Here’s a post by, Ailsa, on reprogramming your mindset to be more positive.
 What inspired her to write the post?
 Her dislike for driving!

 Goal of Authoritative Content